 The Trustees also monitor financial performance against a range of financial KPIs.
-Following two financially challenging years, the focus of 2021-22 was to create financially stability and build reserves to ensure that the Trust remains financially robust in the medium - long term.
+Following two financially challenging years, the focus of 2022-23 was to create financial stability and build reserves and improve cashflow to ensure that the Trust remains financially robust in the medium - long term.